codebotx/cbrtl/content/posts/pages/rust.md

 6. **Output code generation**
 	The compiler generates the final output code, using the optimized IR code.

 An interpreter works in a similar way as a compiler, but it does not generate machine code.
 Instead, it executes the program line by line.

+**Why did we need interpreters ?**

+Compiled languages need a “build” step – you need to be manually compiled first.
+You need to “rebuild” the program every time you want to make a change.
+Let's say you create an app and are writing a code to login using email id.
+If you decide to use phone number/ email ID instead of email id later, the entire code would need to be compiled again and resent to you.

+Interpreters run through a program line by line and execute each command.
+Here, if the author decides he wants to use a different kind of password or authentication mechanism, email or user ID method, he could scratch the old one out and add the new one.
+Your interpreter can then convey that change to you **as it happens**.

+Another most notable disadvantage of compilers is platform dependency of the generated binary code.
 Compilers are designed to be CPU specific and run on a specific CPU architecture.
 This means that if you want to run a program on a different CPU architecture, you will have to compile it again.

+**Why do we still make use of compilers ?**

+Compilers are designed to be CPU specific and as a result, they tend to be **faster and more efficient** to execute than interpreters.
+They also give the developer **more control** over hardware aspects, like memory management and CPU usage.

 Compilers and Interpreters have their own advantages and disadvantages.
 For example, a compiler is faster than an interpreter, but an interpreter is easier to write than a compiler.
 Compilers are also more efficient than interpreters, but interpreters are more flexible than compilers.
-Usually **compiled languages are faster** since they directly convert code to machine code, however, **interpreted languages are platform-independent**, and code written in them is executed on the fly bypassing the compilation stage.
-The choice of using a compiler or an interpreter depends on the type of program you are writing and the purpose of the program.
+Usually **compiled languages are faster** since they directly convert code to machine code, **interpreted languages are platform-independent**, and code written in them is executed on the fly bypassing the compilation stage.

+Interpreted languages were once significantly slower than compiled languages.
+But, with the development of [just-in-time compilation](https://guide.freecodecamp.org/computer-science/just-in-time-compilation), that gap is shrinking.

 Coming back to the questions that we asked earlier, let us now see how Rust fits in.

-### Why is C++ the benchmark for other programming languages?
+## Why is C++ the benchmark for performance?